 Ginger will protect your stomach and esophagus from an accumulation of gastric juices, which might happen if you suffer from a hernia.

-5. Home Remedies for Hernias: Cinnamon
+5. Home Remedies for Hernias and a Hernia Diaphragm: Cinnamon

 Drink cinnamon tea if you want to soothe the internal lining of your stomach if you have abdominal pain after meals.
 However, remember that not all cinnamon sticks are alike, so find a good source for quality cinnamon.